 - Rust: Rusty nails, rusty wire, rusty keys, anything flat and rusty works well

-For this tutuorial I will be using Iron Water Solution as a mordant and as a dye as well.
-You can find the FREE PDF Iron water solution Recipe for you to donwload at the bottom of this post.
+For this tutorial I will be using Iron Water Solution as a mordant and as a dye as well.
+You can read more about how to use iron water in natural dyeing here and you can download the FREE PDF Iron water solution Recipe by completing the form below.

 What are the best fabrics to use for fabric printing?

 The best results will always be obtained from protein fibers such as wool fabric and silk.
 However you can obtain really good results from cotton and linen but you may need a different pre mordant method or solution to prepare your fiber to receive color.

 How long does the fabric printing process take?

 This is the best part.
 Fabric printing with natural dyes is a quick method in itself.
 It will take you one hour from start to finish.
 I use it a lot to test new plants.